trpc-group/trpc-go/CONTRIBUTING.md

 Please read this guide carefully before contributing and make sure to follow the rules here.
 We look forward to working with you to make this project better together!

-## Becoming a contributor

-The first step is registering as a tRPC-Go contributor.
-Before sending your first change to the tRPC-Go project you must have [signed and submitted a CLA (Contributor License Agreement)](to-do).

 ## Before contributing code

 The project welcomes code patches, but to make sure things are well coordinated you should discuss any significant change before starting the work.